.FDMDOWNLOAD File Extension

 NOTE: FDMDOWNLOAD files may appear with incorrectly-listed file sizes.
 For example, an FDMDOWNLOAD file that contains only 2GB of data may be listed with a file size of 4GB, because that is the expected file size of the yet-to-be-completed download.

-How do I open an FDMDOWNLOAD file?
+How to open an FDMDOWNLOAD file

 In most cases, you should not need to open an FDMDOWNLOAD file.
 Instead, you should either wait for your download to finish or, if your download was interrupted, resume your download.
 Then, Free Download Manager will replace its FDMDOWNLOAD file with the file you began downloading.